concussion management program

 *Requires office visit to begin this step

-Dayton Children’s uses a concussion testing system called Neurocognitive Sports Computerized Cognitive Assessment Tool (CCAT) to help measure the cognitive function of child and teen athletes after suspected concussions or traumatic brain injuries (TBI).
+Dayton Children’s uses a concussion testing system called ImPACT Pediatric® and ImPACT to help measure the cognitive function of child and teen athletes after suspected concussions or traumatic brain injuries (TBI).

-Concussion testing is best done when athletes establish a baseline using the CCAT's four simple tasks.
+Concussion testing is best done when athletes establish a baseline.
 Repeating the same tasks after injury identifies any cognitive changes from the baseline test performance.
 Concussion testing is just one of many tools our doctors use for athletes with concussions.

 why should all athletes get baseline testing?